philcryer/fak3r.com/music/index.md

 (aka  Songs to learn and sing)

-Ok, so instead of presenting what music I like now, or my favorite releases from the previous years (which you can see back to 2001 <a title=\"over here\" href=\"http://fak3r.com/noise/\">here</a>) I\'m going to list what I believe to be the greatest recorded works ever released.
+The following are what I believe to be the greatest recorded works ever created.
 Feel free to disagree and/or complain, but I hope you discover some new favorites.

-(<i><b>note</b>: this list may be updated or appended at any time to correct inaccuracies, errors or changes in taste or temperature, so please, no wagering on outcomes.
-I cannot be responsible for any loss of property incurred while reading this list, if in doubt, ask your doctor if fak3r.com is right for you)</i>

 <strong>pre 1969</strong>
 <ul>